REDCap has a long list of API endpoints (types of information) that

 This is one of the three pieces of metadata downloaded by default by

-the redcap_export_meta
+the redcap_export_meta function.

 The data dictionary is also really important for the functions which

-format and label variables (e.g. redcap_prep
+format and label variables (e.g. redcap_prep,

-and
+singlechoice_ops, singlechoice_factor and

 co)